Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Introduction

-Our core contributions are summarized as follows: \begin{itemize} \item We present Point-Calibrated Spectral Transform, pioneeringly learning features in a point-status integrated spectral space, holding potential applications in diverse spectrum-related tasks. \item We present Point-Calibrated Spectral Neural Operator (PCSM), which \textbf{(a)} performs well under limited training data and unseen resolutions like spectral-based methods, \textbf{(b)} flexibly handles various PDEs and efficiently utilizes training data like attention-based methods. \item We demonstrate the superiority of PCSM in various scenarios through comprehensive experiments, and find the frequency preference learned by PCSM can help design spectral-based neural operators. \end{itemize}
+Our core contributions are summarized as follows: \begin{itemize} \item We present Holistic Physics Mixer (HPM), a unified framework that processes features in holistic spectral space, integrating both domain-level structure and point-wise physical states. \item We present an effective implementation of HPM that (a) maintains strong performance with limited training data and excellent resolution generalization through spectral priors, and (b) efficiently handles increased training data and fine-scale status variations in physical space via integrating point-wise adaptivity. \item We validate HPM's superiority in various scenarios through comprehensive experiments, and find the spectral processing patterns learned by HPM can help design fixed spectral neural operators. \end{itemize}